canonical/lxd/doc/containers.md

 ## Devices configuration
 LXD will always provide the container with the basic devices which are required for a standard POSIX system to work.
-These aren't visible in container or profile configuration and may not be overriden.
+These aren't visible in container or profile configuration and may not be overridden.

 Those includes: